girishp1983/interleaved-reasoning/README.md

 ![No Thinking, Extended Thinking and Extented Thinking with Interleaved Thinking for Tool calling](MiniMax-M2.png)

-# How to deal with reasoning blocks?
+# How the request-response messages will look like?
-If you want to see actual messages exchanged, please review files with the following names in the current directory:/m Extended-Thiking.json/n Extended-Thiking-with_interleaved.json/n
+If you want to see actual messages exchanged, please review files with the following names in the current directory:

+Extended-Thiking.json

+Extended-Thiking-with_interleaved.json

+I extracted them from langfuse for my DeepResearch Application that uses these APIs.

 # How to deal with reasoning blocks?